 - Menu (parted) help

-- Create your first partition in a similar manner to fdisk
+- Create your first partition in a similar manner to the fdisk

 partition type?
 Primary/extended/ logical?